twrecked/hass-aarlo/README.md

 ## Resource Configuration

+*This piece is optional, `aarlo` will work with the standard Lovelace cards.*

 The new resource `aarlo-glance` is based on `picture-glance` but tailored for the Arlo component to simplify the configuration.
 To enable it add the following to the top of your UI configuration file.

 ```yaml